Ruian7P/Moformer/README.md

-# Moformer: promoter activity prediction from promoter motifs
+# Moformer: Predicting Promoter Activity from Promoter Motifs

 Moformer is a promoter-only model for predicting whether a gene is expressed from transcription-factor motif features in its promoter.
 The main experiment in this repository uses K562 gene-expression labels and motif-count features from a 2 kb promoter window around the TSS.